jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Monstrous
  While this character is defending against a melee team attack, he strikes back against each attacker.

+# Multiple Main Characters
+Some card effects allow you to have more than one Main Character in play.
+In that case, your opponent must KO each Main Character to defeat you, unless the effect states otherwise.

 # Name (verb)
 Many cards tell you to "Name a [thing]".
 For example, name a Super Power, or name a Supporting Character.
 Unlike **choose**, **name** allows you to announce/designate something whether it is or isn't currently in play (unless otherwise indicated).